dsarma29/dsarma29/README.md

 <h3>About Me!</h3>

-I’m Debjani, a graduate student pursuing a **Master of Science in Artificial Intelligence and Business Analytics** at the **University of South Florida**.
-With 7 years of experience in **IT**, spanning data modeling, analysis, and system integration, I've had the chance to solve real-world problems and optimize processes across industries.
+Hello!
+I am Debjani, a Data Analyst with a Master's in **Business Analytics and AI** from the **University of South Florida** and 8 years of experience across banking, retail, energy, and pharmaceutical domains.

-I’m a problem solver at heart, and my goal is to turn complex data into actionable insights that drive business decisions.
-I’m passionate about **Python**, **SQL**, **Data Visualization**, **Machine Learning** and all things **data analytics**. 💡
+I work with *SQL*, *Python*, *Excel*, and *data visualization* to analyze complex datasets, build dashboards, and support data-driven decision-making.
+Experience includes data modeling, system integration, and translating business requirements into analytical solutions.

+Interested in roles where data can be used to drive practical, measurable business outcomes. 💡

 ## 🎓 Education

-- **Master of Science** - Artificial Intelligence and Business Analytics
-  *University of South Florida* (Expected Dec 2025)
+- **Master of Science** - Business Analytics and AI *University of South Florida* (Dec 2025)

 - **Bachelor of Technology** - Computer Science and Engineering
   *Sikkim Manipal University* (Jun 2011 - Jun 2015)